nickvourd/RTI-Toolkit/README.md

 Special thanks to my friend [Stavros Gkounis (a.k.a purpl3ph03n1x)](https://www.linkedin.com/in/stavros-gkounis-603026a6/), who provided invaluable assistance during the beta testing phase of the tool.

-This tool was inspired during an ICAST Red Teaming Assessment with [@S1ckB0y1337](https://twitter.com/S1ckB0y1337) a few years ago.
+This tool was inspired during an iCAST Red Teaming Assessment with [@S1ckB0y1337](https://twitter.com/S1ckB0y1337) a few years ago.

 Supernova was created with ❤️ by [@nickvourd](https://twitter.com/nickvourd).